 Statement of Qualification (SOQ) for professional land surveyor or registered civil engineer licensed to practice in the Province of Ontario.

-Photographs: Submit digital images (.jpg format) on compact disc (CD) or USB flash drive within 5 Days of when the photographs were taken.
+Photographs: Submit digital images (.jpg format) by digital transfer or USB flash drive within 5 Days of when the photographs were taken.

 Related Work at the Site